thanyarad/pipeline_etl/Agentic_AI_with_memory/README_FRONTEND_BACKEND.md

 # Knowledge Graph Chatbot - Frontend/Backend Setup

-This document describes how to run the Knowledge Graph Chatbot using the new Flask backend and HTML/CSS/JavaScript frontend instead of Streamlit.
+This document describes how to run the Knowledge Graph Chatbot using the Flask backend and HTML/CSS/JavaScript frontend with a unified startup process.

 ## Architecture

-The new setup consists of:
+The setup consists of:

--   **Backend**: Flask API server (`backend/app.py`)
+-   **Backend**: Flask API server (`backend/app.py`) that serves both API endpoints and frontend files
 -   **Frontend**: HTML/CSS/JavaScript interface (`frontend/`)
 -   **Communication**: RESTful API calls between frontend and backend
+-   **Unified Startup**: Single command to start both frontend and backend (`run_app.bat`)

 ## Features